 Happiness-Centered Model of Economy

-Richard Easterlin, professor of economics at the University of Southern California, confirms the urgent need to move away from money-centered model of economy to a happiness-based model of economy stating that economic growth has failed to make use happier since the 50th.
+Richard Easterlin, a professor of economics at the University of Southern California, confirms the urgent need to move away from a money-centered model of the economy towards a happiness-based model.
+He states that economic growth has failed to make us happier since the 1950s.

 Bhutan is the Happiest Country in the World According to GNH

 Bhutan has been on a mission to replace Gross Domestic Product (GDP) with a more meaningful metric to measure a country’s level of happiness and, in response, has developed the Gross National Happiness (GNH) score.
 This score is calculated by subtracting the global rank of the country from its total score, with the highest score being 100.
 Bhutan has worked hard to identify areas of economic policy that would contribute to this new model of social growth and has invested heavily in these areas.

 After a few decades of investing in GNH, Bhutan has been recognized as the happiest country in the world according to the GNH model.
 This score was calculated using data from Gallup World Poll surveys, which interviewed more than 15,000 people from each country.
 Bhutan’s average GNH score is 7.59, which is the highest among all other countries, with the next highest being 7.62 and the lowest being 5.36.

 This indicates that Bhutan has a relatively high level of happiness, but this can vary depending on factors such as location, living conditions, and culture.
 Bhutan has set an example for the world that happiness should not be measured solely by economic gains but should be based on the holistic well-being of its citizens.